Vyvanse Addiction: What is Lisdexamfetamine?

 Vyvanse withdrawal results in uncomfortable symptoms like severe cravings, mood swings, nervous tics, tremors and agitation, aggressiveness, hallucinations, migraines, muscle pain, insomnia, abnormal hyperactivity, paranoia.

-Each patient is assessed by our medical team and Consultant Psychiatrist, who establishes the proper Vyvanse detox regime for each individual, based on their medical history, their Vyvanse use history, as well as other psychological and biological factors.
+Each patient is assessed by our on site medical team and Consultant Psychiatrist, who establishes the proper Vyvanse detox regime.
+These regimes are personalized for the individual, based on their medical history, their Vyvanse use history, as well as other psychological and biological factors or conditions.

 Rehab Treatment for Vyvanse Addiction